Cartoon Jazz Septet:

 was formed as an offshoot of Jeff Sanford’s 17-piece Cartoon Jazz Orchestra in 2010 to change the color and expand the repertoire with some Jelly Roll Morton, John Kirby, and Lenny Carlson’s recipes adding to the challenging and fun mix.

-Jeff Sanford: Septet Director - Clarinet, piccolo, flute, soprano, alto & tenor saxes
+Jeff Sanford: Septet Director - Clarinet, piccolo, flute, soprano, alto, tenor, naritone, bass saxes

 Musician and music teacher, collector of music charts and instruments, considered by his peers to be an ace reader and a ‘tune monster’ who loves many styles.
 He has played and toured in China, Vietnam, St. Barts to Juneau, Alaska; performed with Clark Terry, Regina Carter, Stan Getz, Tootie Heath, Frankie Lane, Steve Allen, the Ink Spots, the SF Symphony, Eddie Fisher and Mike Lipskin.
-Jeff is always working with his Cartoon Jazz Septet & Orchestra, his own quartet, Mal Sharpe's Big $ in Jazz Band, The Golden Gate Park Band, Noah Griffin, Carl Vast, Eric Shifrin, Si Perkoff, Leftover Dreams, and teaching daily on the San Francisco peninsula.
+Jeff is always working with his Cartoon Jazz Septet & Orchestra, his own quartet, The Golden Gate Park Band, Noah Griffin, Carl Vast, Eric Shifrin, Si Perkoff, Leftover Dreams, and teaching two big band classes a week along with private lessons daily on the San Francisco peninsula.

 Mark Rosengarden: Drums, percussion

 Mark (bada bing) plays the drums for fun and profit (bada boom).
 He has played with a wide range of singers and groups, including: Bette Midler, Sammy Davis, Vince Guaraldi, Eugene Ormandy, Van Cliburn, Florence Henderson, and Herbie Mann.